Achille Allier

-Achille Allier (1807 in Montluçon – 3 April 1836 in Bourbon-l'Archambault was a French writer, art critic and archaeologist.
+Achille Allier (1807 in Montluçon, Allier – 3 April 1836 in Bourbon-l'Archambault, Allier was a French writer, art critic and archaeologist.

 Biography

 The son of a grocer, Allier went to Paris to study law, and earned a license to practice which did not however dissuade him from complaining about the 'decaying morals' that he felt were rampant in the capital.
 He went back to the provinces to settle in Bourbon-l'Archambault.

 Victor Hugo, next to the Orleans royal family, encouraged Achille Allier to contribute with the renewal of the French provinces' interest.
 Both saw on it an opportunity to oppose the fragmentation of the French departments, and to contest the Jacobinism.

 Allier was responsible for the restoration of the chapel of the church at Bourbon.
 He was also the illustrator, designer and founder-director of the monthly magazine Art en Province (Art in the provinces), founded by him in 1835.

 Allier died in 1836 from a stroke.